Children in East Central Indiana

 - Typically the bag is 2-3lbs of easy to open, nonperishable, low-prep foods.

 The program requires that distributions be made a minimum of once a month during the school year, but it is encouraged to provide the program over each weekend.
 Most programs provide additional distributions for vacations and holidays.
 Distribution to the whole school is encouraged depending on the school’s needs.

 The cycle of poverty may not be broken with this generation.
-There is greater likelihood that the principles learned and long-range efforts undertaken that children of Delaware County Circles members will not be struggling financially.
+There is greater likelihood that the principles learned and long-range efforts undertaken that children of Delaware County Captains will not be struggling financially.

-Delaware County Circles operates Youth Enrichment for Circle Leaders’ children at each Thursday night meal session.
+Our Poverty Alleviation program operates Youth Enrichment for Captains’ children at each Thursday night meal session.
 While staff helps to plan what the children will study and how they will focus, it is a unique partnership with Ball State University that gives life to the program.
 Dr. Melinda Messineo, chairman of the Sociology department at BSU, envisioned a community laboratory in which her students could experience the challenges of different cultural groups.
-In a for-credit internship, students from sociology, social work, and sometimes other disciplines work with Circles’ children for at least one semester.
+In a for-credit internship, students from sociology, social work, and sometimes other disciplines work with Captains’ children for at least one semester.

 The internship has been a rich experience for the children.
 Not only do they get to hear about what going to college is like, but they are working and interacting with students who have been trained in understanding issues of generational poverty.